 What do leg ulcers look like?

 The most common cause of poor healing on the lower leg is venous hypertension.
+You may also hear it referred to as venous insufficiency, venous reflux or venous disease.
 ‘Venous’ means anything related to our veins.
 Blood is pumped from our heart to the rest of our body through our arteries and returns to our heart through our veins.
 It is then propelled back to our heart by our heart pumping.
 Our leg and foot muscles help this along by circulating blood as we walk and move our ankles.
-This is why standing a lot may not stop a wound from healing.
+This is why standing a lot or sitting with our legs down for long periods may stop a wound from healing.

 Our veins contain one-way valves to stop the blood falling back towards your feet.
 These valves can become weak or damaged.
 When this happens, our veins become so swollen that blood is forced into the tissue of your skin.
 This makes our skin swollen, fragile and unable to heal as normal.